-I admit that the concept is fabulous.
-Having a single page application means almost instantaneous loading time—not to mention, easier development and fewer code errors to fix.
+Having a single-page application means almost instantaneous loading time—not to mention, easier development and fewer code errors to fix.

-Angular apps serve content on the client-side.
-Because of that, they strip a page from all the elements Google needs to crawl and index to rank a page.
+The Angular SPA by default serves content on the client side.
+Because of that, they strip a page from all the elements Google needs to crawl and index to rank a page in the search results.

 What is AngularJS?